AlGepe/OmniSnippets_JS/docs/stdCustomJS/magicRows.rst

 Now is time to take a look at the **Magic Rows**.
 This is the name we have given to having many fields that (*magically*) appear as you fill in the previous one.

-The idea behind the magic rows is that we allow the user to input a fairly big ammount of data, but keep the calculator simple and short on first load, showing fields only as the user needs them.
+The idea behind the magic rows is that we allow the user to input a fairly big amount of data, but **keep the calculator simple** and short on first load, showing fields only as the user needs them.

-There are many implementations of this behaviour, depending on your specific needs.
+There are **many implementations of this behaviour**, depending on your specific needs.
 In this sections we will take a look at a very generic example and we'll also comment on other possibilities to, hopefully, show you that the possibilities are really endless.

 Practical example
 -----------------

 Here is a quick example of how to implement **magic rows** in your calculator.
-For this example, we have chosen a version of the algorithm that shows and hides variables based on the value of the variable above it.
+For this example, we have chosen a version of the algorithm that **shows and hides variables based on the value of the variable above it**.

 Whenever a value is introduced in a variable, the one below will appear.
-If the value is erased, the previous field will dissapear.
+If the value is erased, the previous field will disappear.
 To avoid hiding user input values, if any field has a defined value, all the fields above it will still be shown, even if they are all empty.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
-Check it out at `Dynamic Graphs (X-axis) <https://bb.omnicalculator.com/#/calculators/1970>`__ on BB
+Check it out at `Magic Rows <https://bb.omnicalculator.com/#/calculators/1987>`__ on BB

 Here is the code used in the calculator: